Prototyping of connected objects for the wine and spirits sectorPrototech

-It related to storage of bottles linked to a mobile application.
+It related to the storage of bottles linked to a mobile application.
 This allows several functionalities, simplifying the management of stocks in a wine cellar.
 The object consists of 4 parts: tray, rocker, hood and light guide.
 We were asked to make prototypes for 10 complete objects.
-We therefore produced 10 trays, 10 hoods, 60 rockers and 60 light guides.
+We, therefore, produced 10 trays, 10 hoods, 60 rockers, and 60 light guides.
 The prototypes were used to validate the functionality and visual appearance of the parts before moving to the industrialization phase.

 Challenges of the prototyping project